Doctor of Philosophy in Curriculum & Pedagogy

 For current information about tuition fees, funding, and financial support, visit Tuition & Financial Support.

-Applications to the Doctor of Philosophy in Curriculum & Pedagogy for the 2023-2024 admissions cycle are closed.
+Applications to the Doctor of Philosophy in Curriculum & Pedagogy for the 2024-2025 admissions cycle is open.

 To view updated program deadlines, visit the OISE application deadlines and closing dates page.